389ds/389ds.github.io/docs/389ds/design/backend-redesign-phase4.md

 | nsslapd-mdb-max-readers | 0 | 0 means number of working threads + 30 |
 |---
 | nsslapd-mdb-max-dbs | 128 |  |

-## Handling oversized index keys ##

-There is an simpler solution than implement a specific kind of index with hashed value:
-It is to simply hash the value if the key is too long.
-In this case we also disable the filterbypass
-At implementation level it means:
-- Add a max_key_size in ldbminfo initialzed to UINT_MAX and set to the mdb max key size while starting mdb database
-- While checking if key value must be encrypted , check the key lenght is smaller than max_key_size if it is the case: replace the value by # <oldPrefix> <hash of oldKey in hexa>
-    disable filterbypass

-When searching for a key things are as usual (key will be hashed too) When reading index ranges IDs, if max_key_size is smaller than UINT_MAX lets try to search if there is a key starting with <Hash Prefix followed by equality Prefix> if such a key is found lets tell that the range search is unindexed. otherwise range could be performed as usulas.

 ## debuging ##